tubmulur/dayradio-mini-javascript-web-player/README.md

 + easy to use

 # License
-Copyright (c) 2017 lubimi.ru, RCeFramework
+Copyright (c) 2017 lubimki.ru, RCeFramework

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal